Ahmed-Mohamedd/Schedulig-Message-Using-Twilio-And-Hangfire/README.md

 }
 Replace the values with your own Twilio account SID, auth token, and phone number.

-Run the following command to start the application:
+4. Build and Run:
+    Build and run the application using the following commands: dotnet build
       dotnet run

 Open your web browser and navigate to http://localhost:5000.